gbdev/pandocs/content/Video_Display.md

 ### RGB Translation by CGBs

-![VGA versus CGB color
+![sRGB versus CGB color
-mixing](VGA_versus_CGB.png "fig:VGA versus CGB color mixing"){width="150"}
+mixing](VGA_versus_CGB.png "fig:sRGB versus CGB color mixing"){width="150"}
-When developing graphics on PCs, note that the RGB values will have different appearance on CGB displays as on VGA/HDMI monitors: The highest intensity will produce Light Gray color rather than White.
+When developing graphics on PCs, note that the RGB values will have different appearance on CGB displays as on VGA/HDMI monitors calibrated to sRGB color.
+Because the GBC is not lit, the highest intensity will produce Light Gray color rather than White.
 The intensities are not linear; the values 10h-1Fh will all appear very bright, while medium and darker colors are ranged at 00h-0Fh.

-The CGB display will mix colors quite oddly, increasing intensity of only one R,G,B color will also influence the other two R,G,B colors.
+The CGB display\'s pigments aren\'t perfectly saturated.
+This means the colors mix quite oddly; increasing intensity of only one R,G,B color will also influence the other two R,G,B colors.
 For example, a color setting of 03EFh (Blue=0, Green=1Fh, Red=0Fh) will appear as Neon Green on VGA displays, but on the CGB it\'ll produce a decently washed out Yellow.
 See image on the right.

 ### RGB Translation by GBAs

-Even though GBA is described to be compatible to CGB games, most CGB games are completely unplayable on GBAs because most colors are invisible (black).
+Even though GBA is described to be compatible to CGB games, most CGB games are completely unplayable on older GBAs because most colors are invisible (black).
 Of course, colors such like Black and White will appear the same on both CGB and GBA, but medium intensities are arranged completely different.
-Intensities in range 00h..0Fh are invisible/black (unless eventually under best sunlight circumstances, and when gazing at the screen under obscure viewing angles), unfortunately, these intensities are regularly used by most existing CGB games for medium and
+Intensities in range 00h..07h are invisible/black (unless eventually under best sunlight circumstances, and when gazing at the screen under obscure viewing angles), unfortunately, these intensities are regularly used by most existing CGB games for medium and